kjoshi07/git-consumer-service/README.md

 # Git Consumer Service

-Git Consumer Service is microservice which get user’s non-forked repository from github.com and display in custom defined schema for client applications.Service is using https://api.github.com to get user’s repository and filter only non-forked repository to return for client.
-Service is developed in reactive fremwork using Spring Boot WebFlux with Netty.
+Git Consumer Service is microservice which get user’s non-forked repository from GitHub.com and display in custom defined schema for client applications.Service is using https://api.github.com to get user’s repository and filter only non-forked repository to return for client.
+Service is developed in reactive framework using Spring Boot WebFlux with Netty.

 ## Build